-The Trust is committed to ensuring that no job applicant, employee, service user, carer or member of the public is discriminated against either directly or indirectly, on grounds of gender, marriage/civil partnership status, disability, race, sexual orientation, religion or belief, age, social background, pregnancy/maternity status or gender identity.
+We are committed to ensuring that no job applicant, employee, service user, carer or member of the public is discriminated against, either directly or indirectly, on grounds of:

-We are committed to promoting and championing a culture of diversity, fairness and equality for all our employees, potential employees, service users, carers and members of the public.
-We will do this by valuing and celebrating individual difference and acknowledging potential contribution to the continued development of the organisation which will in turn improve the services we provide.
-We are proud to be a Stonewall Star Performer.
+We want a culture of diversity, fairness and equality for all our employees, potential employees, service users, carers and members of the public.
+We do this by valuing and celebrating individual differences.
+This will in turn improve the services we provide.
+We are proud to be Stonewall Diversity Champions.

 Our Equality and Diversity policy covers all aspects of employment including vacancy advertising, the recruitment and selection process, training, conditions of service and termination of employment.
-To ensure that the policy is operating effectively the Trust will maintain records of employee's and applicant's age, race, sexual orientation, religion or belief, pregnancy/maternity status, marriage/civil partnership status, gender and disability.
+To ensure that the policy is operating effectively, the Trust will maintain records of employees' and applicants' age, race, sexual orientation, religion or belief, pregnancy/maternity status, marriage/civil partnership status, sex/gender and disability.

-The Trust has an Equality, Diversity and Workforce Committee which co-ordinates and supports implementation and development of the Trust's Equality and Diversity Action Plan and associated equality and diversity initiatives.
-Directorate equality forums also function across the Trust to drive improvements in service delivery and accessibility for 'seldom heard' communities.
+We have a People and Quality Committee which coordinates and supports implementation and development of our Equality and Diversity Action Plan and associated equality and diversity initiatives.
+Directorate equality forums, along with our thriving BME Staff Network and equality and diversity steering groups, also function across the Trust to drive improvements in employment, service delivery, community engagement and accessibility for 'seldom heard' communities.

-Part of the Trust's Equality and Diversity Action Plan is to ensure that the composition of our workforce reflects not only the community we serve but also our service users.
+Part of our Equality and Diversity Action Plan is to ensure that the composition of our workforce reflects not only the community we serve but also our service users.
 In reaching this goal we will strive to meet the following challenges:

-The Trust has signed up to the Positive about Disabled People Standard and the Disability Standard.
+The Trust is a Disability Confident Employer.
 This means that we guarantee to interview all disabled applicants who meet the minimum criteria for any post advertised, providing the applicant has indicated on the application that they have a disability in accordance with the Equality Act 2010.

 The Trust promotes and supports the employment of people who use our services.
 As a matter of good practice, we have service user and carer representation in our recruitment processes.
 For service users who use BSL as their first language this information may be useful.